 Palo Alto · Los Altos · Saratoga

-Built a company, had an exit or is post-Series B. Understands the concept of investment intuitively — he's spent years allocating resources toward things he believes in.
-A Sugar Daddy with a founder's mindset doesn't think of generosity as a cost.
-He thinks of it as an investment in something real.
-Often the most thoughtful and most reliable type in the market.
+Built a company, had an exit, or is post-Series B. He understands investment intuitively because he's spent years allocating resources toward things he believes in.
+A founder doesn't see generosity as a cost.
+He sees it as an investment in something real, which makes him one of the more thoughtful and reliable types in this market.

 What to watch for: Talks about his company journey, not his title Makes decisions quickly and doesn't second-guess Interested in who you are, not just how you look